MTD2A/MTD2A/README.md

 # Installation til Arduino IDE

-Download hele MTD2A repostitory som ZIP-fil
+Download the entire MTD2A repository as a ZIP file.

 ![](/image/MTD2A-download.png)

-Unzip the ZIP file and rename the directory name to MTD2A
+Unzip the ZIP file and rename the directory name to MTD2A.

 Move everything to the Arduino home directory under libraries: **Arduino/libraries/MTD2A**